hmxmilohax/Amplitude-2016-Deluxe/README.md

 Head to the `dependencies` folder in this repo and run the install_gitpython.bat, or run `pip install gitpython` in cmd.

-after that, running `_download_custom_songs_ps3.bat` for ps3 or `_download_custom_songs_ps4.bat` for ps4 will automatically pull the repo and add the songs to the correct folder
+after that, running `_download_custom_songs.bat` will automatically pull the repo and add the songs to the correct folder

-The next time you build Amplitude 2016 Deluxe with eiter `_build_ps#.bat` or `_build_ps#_nosong.bat`, the custom songs will show up and be playable.
+The next time you build Amplitude 2016 Deluxe with `_build_ps#.bat`, the custom songs will show up and be playable.

 ## Manually-Add

-With the help of [Modulation](https://github.com/DanTheMan827/Modulation) Amplitude 2016 Deluxe can convert custom songs to the correct console when being built.
+With the help of [AmpHelper](https://github.com/hmxmilohax/AmpHelper) Amplitude 2016 Deluxe can convert custom songs to the correct console when being built.

-Open Modulation in the dependencies folder and select the hdr of your console in `_build/modulate`, then drag in zipped songs from wherever you can find custom songs (we reccomend using the [custom songs repo](https://github.com/hmxmilohax/amp-2016-customs) or prepackaged zips from the [website](https://hmxmilohax.github.io/amp-2016-customs/)).
+Simply copy the extracted folder of a custom to `_ark/combined/songs`, making sure to delete any files ending in `_ps3` or `_ps4`.

 After that, running  `_build_ps3.bat` or `_build_ps4.bat` will show the new songs that were added when rebuilt.